DougLink/DataAnalysis/README.md

 # Douglas Link
 <sub>*Data Analyst*</sub>

 As a professional, I combine analytical skills and attention to detail.
-Working for several years as an Administrator I was able to develop my critical thinking and problem-solving skills.
-This set of skills influenced me to pursue Data Analysis when I decided on a career change.
+Working for several years as an Administrator I developed my critical thinking and problem-solving skills, and this set of skills influenced me to pursue Data Analysis when I decided on a career change.

 I am a Computing Technologies graduate at Solent University (UK).